mvassaux/mvassaux.github.io/resume/index.md

 - separate teaching/supervision and research/education in two pages?
 -->

-A relatively factual description of me, which can also be found in a [PDF/Latex](https://www.overleaf.com/read/jrmkkmwpgzdv) format.
+A relatively factual description of me, which can also be found in a [PDF/Latex](https://www.overleaf.com/read/jrmkkmwpgzdv){: target="_blank"} format.

 Research
 --------------------